hauke96/wiki2book/doc/configuration.md

 | `ForceRegenerateHtml`            |             |              | X         |                                                                      | Forces wiki2book to recreate HTML files even if they exists from a previous run.                                                                                       |
 | `SvgSizeToViewbox`               |             |              | X         |                                                                      | Sets the 'width' and 'height' property of an SimpleSvgAttributes image to its viewbox width and height.
 This might fix wrong SVG sizes on some eBook-readers.          |

-¹ The upper CLI args listed here only apply to the `project` and `article` commands.
-The ones from `Logging` and below do apply to all commands of wiki2book.
-Depending on the used command, there might exist additional arguments.
+¹ Depending on the used command, there might exist additional arguments.
 Use `wiki2book <command> -h` for further detail.<br>
-² If no entry is given, then no default exists, but the property is not mandatory.
+² If no entry is given, then no default exists, but the property is not mandatory.<br>
+³ The `project` command doesn't have default values for the CLI arguments.

 ### Precedences